-ECE 565 - Special Topics in Electrical and Computer Engineering topic varies by semester.
+ECE 565 - Special Topics in Electrical and Computer Engineering

 This course offers a concentration upon a specific topic within the field of Electrical and Computer Engineering.
-The
+The topic varies by semester.

-Repeatable: May be repeated for a maximum of eight (8) units of credit with a change in topic in-depth a software engineering topic of particular interest.
+Repeatable: May be repeated for a maximum of eight (8) units with change in topic